decaf-dev/obsidian-view-count/README.md

 #### Pros

--   The property information is stored with your notes, meaning you can uninstall the plugin and still retain this data
+-   The view count information is stored in the frontmatter of each note, making it more accessible
--   Since data is stored in frontmatter, this information can viewed on mobile
+-   Since the view count is stored in frontmatter, it can be viewed on mobile

 #### Cons

--   Only markdown files can have frontmatter keys, so the view count will be only be tracked for markdown files
+-   Only markdown files can have frontmatter keys, so view count will be only be tracked for markdown files

--   Only markdown files can have frontmatter keys, so the view count will only be tracked for

--   Since the frontmatter keys will update for each view, this may update your files more frequently than you would like
+-   Since the frontmatter needs to update every time a view occurs, your files may update frequently than you would like, especially if you stored by recently modified (like me)

 ### File storage